Blueberry Cake Filling

 Instructions

-1. In a medium saucepan, combine 2 tablespoons of cold water with the cornstarch.
+• In a small bowl combine 2 tablespoons of cold water with the cornstarch.
 Mix it into a slurry.
+Set aside.
+2 Tablespoons cornstarch , 2 Tablespoons water

-3. Place the saucepan over medium-low heat and stir regularly as the mixture begins to warm up.
+• Place the saucepan over medium-low heat and stir gently as the mixture begins to warm up and the blueberries release their juices

-4. As the mixture boils, it will thicken, become jelly-like, and lose its cloudy appearance.
-Let it boil for around 2 minutes, stirring continuously, before taking it off the heat.
+• Once the mixture has come to a simmer, pour in the slurry and stir continuously as it thickens and becomes jelly-like and loses its cloudy appearance.
+Let it boil for around 1 minute, stirring continuously, before taking it off the heat.
 The cornstarch must be cooked through properly, or the filling can lose its thickness.

 Notes